DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

 ## Abstraction of input format <a name="Abstraction-input-format"></a> ##

-The importer framework does not expect a specific input format.
+The importer framework does not enforce a specific input format.
 Each importer implementation defines which input format it expects from a remote source.

-## what it can't do <a name="Features"></a> ##
+## What it can't do <a name="cant-do"></a> ##

+- import remote records as DSpace items

 # Implementation of an import source <a name="Example-implementation"></a> #